hansrune/BallValveController/README.md

 ## Hardware assembly

 Soldering a prototype by hand is possible if you have a steady hand and a small solder iron tip.
-A microscope is recommended to propely inspect the solder joints.
+A microscope is recommended to inspect the solder joints properly.

 Recommend to do the SMD parts first, then other components.
 I prefer to mount the 5mm LEDs on the back side.